 In May 2003, The Way Science Works was shortlisted for the Junior Prize in the Aventis Prizes for Science Books.
 The pictures below were taken at the Award Ceremony at the Science Museum on 25th June 2003.
-They show (left) my co-author Robin and I collecting our award from broadcaster Carol Vorderman and Chief Executive of Aventis UK Pierre Chancel, and (right) Robin and I with the other shortlisted authors for the Junior Prize (from left to right): Nicholas Harris, Nick Arnold and Tony de Saulles, Sally Hewitt, myself and Robin, Dr Frances Dipper (the winner) and Sholly Fisch.
+They show (first image below) my co-author Robin and I collecting our award from broadcaster Carol Vorderman and Chief Executive of Aventis UK Pierre Chancel, and (second image below) Robin and I with the other shortlisted authors for the Junior Prize (from left to right): Nicholas Harris, Nick Arnold and Tony de Saulles, Sally Hewitt, myself and Robin, Dr Frances Dipper (the winner) and Sholly Fisch.

 If you would like to read extracts from the reviews, or the publisher's description of the book, please page down.

 Emilie Coulter, for Amazon.com, USA

 Publishers Weekly, USA

 Midwest Book Review, USA

 A Common Reader, USA